 2. Run maintenance on your Mac

-Running maintenance tasks like clearing purgeable disk space, reindexing Spotlight, and clearing DNS cache is a good way to fix lots of problems on your Mac, including Software Updates not working.
+Running maintenance tasks like reindexing Spotlight and clearing DNS cache is a good way to fix lots of problems on your Mac, including Software Updates not working.
 However, running tasks manually is time-consuming and difficult.
-We recommend using CleanMyMac X’s Maintenance module.
-With a couple of clicks, it can run all those tasks, as well as thin out Time Machine snapshots, repair disk permissions, and speed up Mail.
-You can download CleanMyMac X for free here.
+We recommend using CleanMyMac’s Performance feature.
+With a couple of clicks, it can run all those tasks, as well as repair disk permissions and speed up Mail.
+You can download CleanMyMac for free here.
 Then, follow these steps:

 3. Select the tasks you want to perform and click Run.